yg-apaza/cbh-test/Refactoring.md

 ### Improvements to the code

-- Clearly there are two different strategies to get a partition key:
+- Clearly there are two different strategies to get a partition key.
+We can determine which method to use at the beginning by verifying if the `event.partitionKey` exists or if only `event` exists:
   - Specific partition key method
   - Generated partition key method
-We can determine which method to use at the beginning by verifying if the `event.partitionKey` exists or if only `event` exists.

 - Move the `string` type checking and length checking to the "Specific partition key method".
 If we are using the "Generated partition key method", we don't need to do these verifications.